limentum/limentum.github.io/_vestige/as-if-you-know-the-story.md

 "Liam?
 Is that-" she starts, but I cut her off.

-"Friend from university.
+"Friend from school.
 I asked him to come with me, probably against my better judgement," I say, jokingly.

 "Ah, ‘friend', right," she said, laughing.
 Allison was the one who helped me make the apparently obvious discovery that was my sexuality, so I was usually comfortable talking about that stuff with her.